Frequently Asked Questions

 Q: What advice do you have for aspiring writers?

 A: That depends if you write nonfiction or fiction.
 For nonfiction, I recommend studying your subject matter and reading lots of books on the topic you wish to write about.
-For fiction, I recommend several resources: Brandon Sanderson's free online class on how to write novels, the books Save the Cat by Blake Snyder and Screenplay by Syd Field (both of which teach how to write screenplays but 90% of it applies to how to write novels).
-I also recommend the experience of participating in a live in-person writers' workshop, which I did in 2023 and which was a transformative experience for me as a writer.
+For fiction, I recommend several resources: Brandon Sanderson's free online class on how to write novels (both the 2020 class and the 2025 class, I sat through them both, each of which is twelve one-hour lectures, and l loved every minute), the books Save the Cat by Blake Snyder and Screenplay by Syd Field (both of which teach how to write screenplays, but it applies to novels also).
+I highly recommend the experience of participating in a live in-person writers' workshop, which I did in 2023 and which was a transformative experience for me as a writer.

 Q: What are good entry points to your work?

 A: In nonfiction, my books Golden Rule Libertarianism, What They Won't Tell You About Objectivism, and The Power of Objectivism generally get good reviews.
-In fiction, The Magic Key Cards is a cute little sci fi novella I wrote.
-My nonfiction gets better reviews than my fiction, so my nonfiction is probably a better entry point.
-The Wisdom of God is a good entry point to my philosophy of religion writings.
+In fiction, The Crystal of Light is my best novel (thus far).

 Q: Why did you become a writer?